The Colors of the Night: Mastering the Nocturne

 In any night situation where there is some artificial light or fire light, the color-sensing cones in our eyes can register color and that becomes part of the subject interest in the nocturne.
 When we paint only in moonlight, however, the luminance level is so low that our color cones shut down and we see only with the rods.
 The approximately six million cones in our eyes are color and detail sensitive and work only in light.
 The 100 million or more rods in our eyes are 1,000 times more sensitive than the cones and are responsible for our night vision, but are not color sensitive.

 Because of that, we become nearly color blind under low levels of illumination.
 As the light dims, the rods take over from the cones, and before color disappears entirely, our color perception seems to shift toward the blue-green spectrum.
 Furthermore, contrast relationships are often reversed, with the bright object in sunlight becoming the dark object in moonlight and so on.
 If you are skeptical, try looking at a red rose or another bright warm-colored flower with which you are familiar under moonlight.
 If you think that you are able to see anything other than a dark grayish tone, your brain may be overcompensating for your eyes.
 You are basically seeing what you think or imagine it should look like.
-Read about the Purkinje Effect in Perspectives No. 300 - The Blue Shift.
+Read about the Purkinje Effect in Perspectives from The Artist's Road - The Blue Shift.
 Why then do we seem to be able to make out some cool colors—dark blues, dark yellows, dark greens and even cool browns under moonlight?
 It is a scientific mystery which remains yet to be fully understood.
 Thank goodness we can, though, or there would be no night painting for us.
 Thus, our nocturne palette is made of those dark and cool color combinations.

 nocturne oil colors nocturne oil colors